lrcfmd/ElMD/README.md

          1.        ,  26.87041667,   1.2465    ,   0.        ,
        146.5       ])

+# Divide this feature vector by the number of elements
 > x = ElMD("NaCl", metric="magpie", feature_pooling="mean").feature_vector
 array([ 24.        ,  14.61069232, 135.6175    ,   4.5       ,
          1.5       ,  67.        ,   1.0225    ,   0.75      ,